-Excessive daytime sleepiness (EDS) is characterized by persistent sleepiness during the day following a full night of sleep (7-9 hours).
-People who experience EDS will be unable to resist sleep and can fall asleep when they are involved in conversations, eating a meal or during quiet activities such as reading or watching TV.
-Other people may be able to resist sleep but feel sleepy during the day and if they have a chance to sleep will fall into a deep sleep.
-EDS disrupts a persons normal daytime functioning and ability to do normal activities such as work, looking after children or managing a household.
-Most importantly EDS is a serious risk for falling asleep during safety sensitive activities such as driving and operating dangerous equipment.
-The number one cause of EDS is simply not getting enough sleep at night, Sleep Deprivation.
-However, people who experience EDS following a normal night of sleep may have a sleep disorder.
+Excessive Daytime Sleepiness is characterized by persistent sleepiness during the day following a full night of sleep (7-9 hours).
+People who experience Excessive Daytime Sleepiness will be unable to resist sleep and can fall asleep when they are involved in conversations, eating a meal or during quiet activities such as reading or watching TV.
+Other people may be able to resist sleep, but feel sleepy during the day and if they have a chance to sleep will fall into a deep sleep.
+Excessive Daytime Sleepiness disrupts a person's normal daytime functioning and ability to do everyday activities such as work, looking after children or managing a household.
+Most importantly, Excessive Daytime Sleepiness is a serious risk for falling asleep during safety sensitive activities such as driving and operating dangerous equipment.
+The number one cause of Excessive Daytime Sleepiness is simply not getting enough sleep at night: Sleep Deprivation.
+However, people who experience Excessive Daytime Sleepiness following a normal night of sleep may have a sleep disorder.

-To diagnose the cause of the EDS, sleep specialists who work in accredited Sleep Centres will evaluate the patient with an interview and then do sleep studies.
-The sleep studies necessary to make a diagnosis are a nighttime sleep study (Nocturnal Polysomnography) and daytime sleep study (Multiple Sleep Latency Test).
-If you think you suffer from EDS it is important to refrain from safety sensitive activities and to get an evaluation at an accredited Sleep Centre by a Sleep Specialist.
+To diagnose the cause of the Excessive Daytime Sleepiness, sleep specialists who work in accredited Sleep Centres will evaluate the patient with an interview and then do sleep studies.
+The sleep studies necessary to make a diagnosis are a nighttime sleep study (Nocturnal Polysomnogram) and daytime sleep study (Multiple Sleep Latency Test).
+If you think you suffer from Excessive Daytime Sleepiness, it is important to refrain from safety sensitive activities and to get an evaluation at an accredited Sleep Centre by a Sleep Specialist.